SAFCSP-Team/employee-database-project/README.md

            - If not empty, print the information.
 Else print an error message.
        - If the choice is 4, call the `display_employees()` function to print the database.
        - If the choice is '5', Check if the employee_ID is in the database.
-           - If found, ask the user to enter the employee information(name, position, salary) the name and position should be converted to a title case then call the `update_employee()` function.
+           - If found, ask the user to enter the employee information(name, position, salary) the name and position should be converted to a title case and the salary should be an absolute value then call the `update_employee()` function.
            - If it is not found, print an error message.

        - If the choice is '6', print "Thank you for using the program.
 Goodbye!" and break out of the loop.